TailinZhou/ManGO_SOO/README.md

 cd ManGO_SOO
 ```

-Update your conda environment to include the necessary libraries. if sudo:
+Update your conda environment to include the necessary libraries.
+If you have sudo:
 ```
 sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3
 ```
-if you are not using sudo, you can use the following command to add the necessary libraries (some errors may occur):
+If you are not using sudo, you can use the following command to add the necessary libraries:
 ```
 conda install -c conda-forge mesalib glew glfw
 ```

-Next, create a `conda` environment from the `environment.yml` file to setup the environment and install the relevant dependencies.
+Next, create a `conda` environment from the `environment.yml` file to set up the environment and install the relevant dependencies.

 ```
 conda env create -f environment.yml